 Everything I’ve said so far – and actually anything you hear anyone else say about Instagram – is not set in stone.
 Social media is always evolving, and therefore best practices for businesses to stand out on social media are constantly evolving too.

 Just keep these three things in mind: experiment, provide value, and measure your activities.
 If you can have fun as well while doing so, even better!

 If you can succeed in doing those things, everything else will work itself out and you will also organically grow your Instagram followers.
 Don’t go for the jugular and try to make the hard sale all the time.
 Engage with potential customers and let the essence and personality of your business shine through in your visual voice.
 Try new things, help people, and enjoy yourself.

-If you’d like to hear more on this topic, listen to my podcast episode below where I dive even further into detail (feel free to subscribe to all episodes in your favorite player using the links below the player).
+If you’d like to hear more on this topic of visual voice, listen to my podcast episode below where I dive even further into detail (feel free to subscribe to all episodes in your favorite player using the links below the player).